top of page

 In his lecture, he dove deep into the scientific wells and the importance of CO2 (carbon dioxide), blood biochemistry and the functions of the heart, yet in a pedagogic, easy-to grasp way (that's an art).

-Lewis was a favorite of many at the conference, but unfortunately he was cut off before he had finished his whole lecture, and many in the audience were surprised / frustrated that he didn't get space to talk.
-We really wanted to hear him share his knowledge.
-I hope I will get a chance to join a lecture of his sometime in the future, possibly overseas or digitally.
+Lewis was a favourite of many at the conference, and I hope I will get a chance to join a lecture of his sometime in the future, possibly overseas or digitally.

 Find out more about his work here.